farrantch/Pipes/README.md

 # Pipes
 A pipeline ..... for managing your pipelines

-The purpose of this project is to automagically manage CodePipeline templates within an organization across multiple accounts.
+The purpose of this project is to manage many CodePipeline's within an organization across multiple accounts.
+Each pipeline belongs to a Scope that logically separates the permissions of each pipeline.

 # Set up the master pipeline
 You will need 3 AWS accounts: